pwolke/sleep-hollow-music-festival-2024/content/info/vendors.md

 In addition to world-class music, tasty food and great drinks we've curated a selection of craftspeople and vendors for your shopping pleasure.
 Situated close to the Main Stage, our marketplace will offer everything from apparel, arts & crafts, fine food, pet products and kids stuff.

-**Here's a list of our vendors from 2024, stay tuned for who'll be doing us in 2025**
+**Here's a list of our vendors from 2024, stay tuned for who'll be joining us in 2025**